 This picture was taken in May:

-So, if you have box which has been damaged it’s often worth sticking with it as it will recover.
-You’ll have to spray and feed them throughout the growing season.
-How quickly they will recover will depend on how much damage the plant has sustained.
+If you have box which has been damaged, it can be worth biding your time as it will often recover.
+You’ll need to spray and feed the plants throughout the growing season.
+The speed of their recovery will depend on the level of damage inflicted by the box tree caterpillars.

-Euonymus japonicas ‘Jean Hugues’ (below) is almost identical to Box and is very suitable for low hedging.
+Euonymus japonicus ‘Jean Hugues’ is almost identical to box and is suitable for low hedging.

-For more insights into gardening visit Hamish’s Youtube channel.
+For more gardening insights, tips and tricks, visit our YouTube channel.